top of page

 The goal of this session is to explore the complexities of urban and regional economics.
 Papers covering different topics on urban and regional economics from a theoretical, empirical and/or policy-oriented perspectives are welcome.
 The workshop is open to contributions on social, cultural, economic, environmental and sustainability including topics such as quality of life, happiness and life satisfaction.

 The organisers invite academic researchers, scholars and policy makers to contribute to scientific, technical and/or managerial papers that explore this topic in both developing and developed economies, islands, cities, metropolitan areas, towns and villages.
-Both theoretical and empirical studies are welcomed.
+Both theoretical and empirical papers are welcomed.

 REG